OpenMDAO/POEMs/POEM_081.md

     submodel_outputs : list of tuple
         List of outputs requested by user to be used as outputs in the subproblem's system.
-    is_set_up : bool
-        Flag to determne if subproblem is set up.
-Used for add_input/add_output to determine how to add the io.
     """

     def __init__(self, problem, inputs=None, outputs=None, reports=False, **kwargs):